NoThisIsPatrik/frameit/README.md

 sudo -u postgres createdb framedb

 Some of it is written in python3, with key portions in C++.
-The actual processing should probably be in paralell, but how to achive that would depend a little on where this should run.
-A lot more handling would of course also be required, but again, as an example project without an actual flow in or out, setting up more of a surrounding seems a bit presumptive.
+The actual processing should probably be in parallel, but how to achive that would depend a little on where it would run.

-There are these parts:
+It's split up into these modules:

 * initpostgres.py - Creates two tables, "frames" and "csv_lines", to store frames and output lines in